 “Floating Price” means the price specified in the Transaction as being based upon a specified index.

-"Market Disruption Event" means, with respect to an index, any of the following events (the existence of which shall be determined in good faith by EPMI): (a) the failure of the index to announce or publish information necessary for determining the Floating Price; (b) the failure of trading to commence or the permanent discontinuation or material suspension of trading in the relevant options contract or commodity on the exchange or market acting as the index; (c) the temporary or permanent discontinuance or unavailability of the index; (d) the temporarty or permanent closing of any exchange acting as the index; or (e) a material change in the formula for or the method of determining the Floating Price.
+"Market Disruption Event" means, with respect to an index, any of the following events (the existence of which shall be determined in good faith by DETM): (a) the failure of the index to announce or publish information necessary for determining the Floating Price; (b) the failure of trading to commence or the permanent discontinuation or material suspension of trading in the relevant options contract or commodity on the exchange or market acting as the index; (c) the temporary or permanent discontinuance or unavailability of the index; (d) the temporarty or permanent closing of any exchange acting as the index; or (e) a material change in the formula for or the method of determining the Floating Price.

 “Trading Day” means a day in respect of which the relevant price source published the relevant price.

 Corrections to Published Prices.
-For purposes of determining the relevant prices for any day, if the price published or announced on a given day and used or to be used to determine a relevant price is subsequently corrected and the correction is published or announced by the person responsible for that publication or announcement, either Party may notify the other Party of (i) that correction and (ii) the amount (if any) that is payable as a result of that correction.
+For purposes of determining the relevant prices for any day, if the price published or announced on a given day and used or to be used to determine a relevant price is subsequently corrected and the correction is published or announced by the person responsible for that publication or announcement, either Party may notify the other Party in writing of (i) that correction and (ii) the amount (if any) that is payable as a result of that correction.
 If a Party gives notice that an amount is so payable, the Party that originally either received or retained such amount will, not later than three (3) Business Days after the effectiveness of that notice, pay, subject to any applicable conditions precedent, to the other Party that amount, together with interest at the Interest Rate for the period from and including the day on which payment originally was (or was not) made to but excluding the day of payment of the refund or payment resulting from that correction.

 Calculation of Floating Price.
 For the purposes of the calculation of a Floating Price, all numbers shall be rounded to three (3) decimal places.
 If the fourth (4th) decimal number is five (5) or greater, then the third (3rd) decimal number shall be increased by one (1), and if the fourth (4th) decimal number is less than five (5), then the third (3rd) decimal number shall remain unchanged.